-As employers cut their costs for providing health insurance to their workers, they’re offering more high-deductible health plans.
-The premiums are lower, but you’ll pay $1,000 or more out-of-pocket before the insurance coverage kicks in — sometimes a lot more.
+As employers try to cut their costs for providing health insurance to workers, they’re offering more high-deductible health plans.
+The premiums are lower, but you’ll pay $1,000 or more — sometimes a lot more — out-of-pocket before the insurance coverage kicks in.

 High deductibles also are the rule for many plans available on the federal and state health insurance marketplaces created under the Affordable Care Act.

 How do you get the best use of this kind of coverage?
 Here are 10 tips:

 1. Claim your freebies

 Under the Affordable Care Act, certain preventive health services are available to you at no cost, even with a high-deductible policy.
 Make sure the doctor’s office or hospital accurately codes any such procedure you have.
 That way, the insurance company will know it’s one of the free services and will cover the cost.

 The federal government offers a list of free procedures and screenings online.